What is the difference between a psychologist and a psychiatrist?

 What forms of payment do you accept?

 We accept cash, checks, debit cards, Google Pay, Apple Pay, and all major credit cards.

 Do you take insurance?

 No. However, we will provide you with an itemized invoice after each session that many of our clients then submit to their insurance carriers for reimbursement.
-The invoice will contain all the appropriate insurance codes and detail information most carriers require.
+The invoice will contain all the appropriate insurance codes and detailed information most carriers require.

 Should you wish to use your insurance plan, it is recommended that you check with your PPO carrier to determine what your “out-of-network provider ” benefits are and plan accordingly.
 Reimbursement is usually NOT available for HMO insurance policyholders.